 He trained at Camp Mills in Long Island and arrived in France that fall with Company K of the 165th US infantry.
 His early letters complained of overcharging by locals – "they think we must be all millionaires when we come from the US" – while adding that he had little of his $15 a month pay left having contributed $6.70 to an insurance scheme.
 He also arranged for much of the pay to be channeled directly to his family.

 He was soon in the trenches, and though censorship meant he could not describe military activity wrote glowing generalized accounts:

 "We had some great battles with the huns, but they run away when they see an American bayonet shining in the sunlight."

 Reality intruded, and he sustained some wounds which he passed off with brief references.
-A letter written on captured German paper related the death of a friend, Jack Reardon: "He was a fine fellow and loved by all his pals as he was full of life.
+A letter was written on captured German paper related to the death of a friend, Jack Reardon: "He was a fine fellow and loved by all his pals as he was full of life.
 God have mercy on his soul.
 I hope he is better off, as this is a rough life over here.
 He was not killed instantly but died in hospital.
 I have had some narrow escapes myself, but thanks to God I have been lucky so far …"